-C. Adult entertainment uses.

-- (1) Live adult entertainment uses and passive adult entertainment uses shall be permitted in the portion of the C1 District that is located near Ricker Road.
+- C. Adult entertainment uses. - (1) Live adult entertainment uses and passive adult entertainment uses shall be permitted in the portion of the C1 District that is located near Ricker Road.
 Passive adult entertainment uses shall not be permitted within the Route 106 portion of C1 District.
 Live adult entertainment uses are not permitted within the Route 106 portion of the C1 District.
 Within these districts, no person shall cause or permit the establishment of any defined adult entertainment use within 500 feet of any church, public or private school or college, park, library, playground, or area zoned for residential use, or within 1,000 feet of another adult use.
-No adult entertainment use shall be located in any other District in the Town of Pembroke. - (2) The measure of distance between any two adult entertainment uses or an adult entertainment use and another use shall be measured in a straight line, without regard to intervening structures, from the closest exterior wall or temporary or permanent divider of the adult entertainment use to the closest exterior wall or temporary or permanent divider of the other land use.
+No adult entertainment use shall be located in any other District in the Town of Pembroke. - (2) The measure of distance between any two adult entertainment uses or an adult entertainment use and another use shall be measured in a straight line, without regard to intervening structures, from the closest exterior wall or temporary or permanent divider of the adult entertainment use to the closest exterior wall or temporary or permanent divider of distance between an adult entertainment use and a residential zoning district, the distance shall be measured in a straight line, without regard to intervening structures, from the closest exterior wall or temporary or permanent divider of the other land use.
 In the case of establishing the measure of distance between an adult entertainment use and a residential zoning district, the distance shall be measured in a straight line, without regard to intervening structures, from the closest exterior wall or temporary or permanent divider of the adult entertainment use to the nearest border of a residential zoning district. - (3) The establishment of an adult entertainment use shall include the opening of such business as a new business, the relocation of such business, the conversion of an existing business location to any adult use, or the granting of permits required of masseurs and masseuses which would have the effect of the establishment of an adult use or the intensification of an existing adult use. - D. Performance requirements.
 Specified sexual activities or specified anatomical areas, including instruments, devices, or paraphernalia which are designed for use in connection with specified sexual activities or their images, shall not be visible in any fashion whatsoever from the exterior of the structure(s) within which the adult entertainment use is located.